 We don’t expect you to have an answer for every question.
 We do expect you to help every customer who has a question – whether that means asking a co-worker or supervisor; looking up information on the library website, WorkFlows, or this LibGuide; or referring the customer to the medical librarian or assistant medical librarian.

-If you are working at a time when no one else is available to help, leave a note for the regular library staff with the question and the customer’s contact information.
-Assure the customer that someone will get back to them as soon as possible (give a rough time estimate if you can).
+If you are working at a time when no one else is available to help, send an email to both the medical librarian and the assistant medical librarian with contact information and the question/issue.
+Assure the customer that someone will get back to them as soon as possible.

 Helping customers is the most important and most visible part of your job at the Medical Library.
 A friendly, service-oriented attitude tells each customer that they have come to the right place to find the resources they need.